shanna-f/Policy-Endorsement-Intake-Optimization/README.md

 - Annual savings of ~$525K with <1 year payback
 - Improves customer experience without compromising compliance

+✨ Clear, concise recommendations aligned with analysis and financial impact enable leadership to quickly understand the value and rationale of the proposed solution.

 ---

 ## 9. Validation & Iterative Review Approach